-Tammany Veterinary Hospital offers complete out-patient and in-patient medical care for your horse, cattle and small ruminant.
+Tammany Veterinary Hospital offers complete out-patient and in-patient medical care for horses, cattle and small ruminants.
 We provide all routine services including but not limited to deworming and fecal exams, vaccinations, Coggins and health certificates.
 We also offer state of the art advanced equine dentistry services, digital radiograph, and ultrasound.
 Our doctors are committed to incorporating the latest technology to insure that Tammany Veterinary Hospital will remain a leader in the veterinary industry, and that your animals receive the best care available.

 The list of services we provide is too extensive for this space.
 However, we would like to touch on a few procedures and hope you are as excited about them as we are.
 Please feel free to ask about the availability of any other services you may need.
 Keep in mind these are services we can perform at your farm or at our hospital.

-Our Doctors perform comprehensive pre-purchase exams with the capability of digital radiography, ultrasound, endoscopy and in house lab work for health screens.
-We strive to schedule and report our exams in a timely manner to benefit both buyer and seller.
+Our Doctors perform comprehensive pre-purchase exams with the capability of digital radiography, ultrasound, endoscopy, and in-house lab work for health screens.
+We strive to schedule and report our exams in a timely manner to benefit both buyers and sellers.

 Tammany Veterinary Hospital currently offers surgical services for everything ranging from castrations and cryptorchids, wound and sequestrum cleaning and removal, mass removals, eye surgery, umbilical hernias, and bovine C-sections.
 Please contact the hospital to speak with one of our veterinarians to discuss your horse's or cow’s surgery.